developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

--***Add Key***- the additional Managed Configuration **Security Configuration - Action Add Key Name** MUST be specified to provide the name of the key to be added and the additional Managed Configuration **Security Configuration - Action Add Key Value** MUST be specified to provide the value of the key to be added.
+* ***Add Key***- the additional Managed Configuration **Security Configuration - Action Add Key Name** MUST be specified to provide the name of the key to be added and the additional Managed Configuration **Security Configuration - Action Add Key Value** MUST be specified to provide the value of the key to be added.

--***Remove Key***- the additional Managed Configuration **Security Configuration - Action Remove Key Name** MUST be specified to provide the name of the key to be removed.
+* ***Remove Key***- the additional Managed Configuration **Security Configuration - Action Remove Key Name** MUST be specified to provide the name of the key to be removed.

--***Remove All Keys***- no additional Managed Configurations should be specified to provide additional information.
+* ***Remove All Keys***- no additional Managed Configurations should be specified to provide additional information.

--***Encrypt SD Card,***- the additional Managed Configuration **Security Configuration - Encrypt SD Card Key Name** MUST be specified to provide the name of the key to be used to encrypt the SD card.
+* ***Encrypt SD Card***- the additional Managed Configuration **Security Configuration - Encrypt SD Card Key Name** MUST be specified to provide the name of the key to be used to encrypt the SD card.

--***Wipe SD Card***- no additional Managed Configurations should be specified to provide additional information.
+* ***Wipe SD Card***- no additional Managed Configurations should be specified to provide additional information.

 ### Action Add Key Name
 Used to specify the name of a key to be added and should be specified only if the Action value ***Add Key*** is chosen for the Managed Configuration **Security Configuration - Action**.